Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Introduction

 As we will see below, bi-positionality is by now quite well understood, and the frontiers of finite-memory determinacy are becoming clearer.
 However, recent approaches to finite-memory determinacy behave badly when instantiated to the case of positionality, for different reasons which are detailed below.
-Therefore, and walking in the footsteps of Klarlund, Kopczy\'{n}ski and others, we propose a generic tool for positionality, allowing for a new characterization result.
+Therefore, inspired by the works of Klarlund, Kopczy\'{n}ski and others, we propose a general framework for positionality, and establish a new characterization result.
 Before introducing our approach, we briefly survey the state of the art, with a focus on integrating several recent and successful works from different broadly related settings.

-\paragraph{Bi-positionality} The celebrated result of Gimbert and Zielonka~\cite{GZ05} characterizes valuations which are bi-positional over finite graphs (including parity objectives, mean-payoff, energy, and discounted valuations, and many more).
+\paragraph{Bi-positionality.} The celebrated result of Gimbert and Zielonka~\cite{GZ05} characterizes valuations which are bi-positional over finite graphs (including parity objectives, mean-payoff, energy, and discounted valuations, and many more).
 The characterization is most useful when stated as follows (one-to-two player lift): a valuation is bi-positional if (and only if) each player has optimal positional strategies on game-graphs which they fully control.
 Bi-positionality over infinite graphs is also well understood thanks to the work of Colcombet and Niwi\'nski~\cite{CN06}, who established that any prefix-independent objective which is bi-positional over arbitrary graphs is, up to renaming the colors, a parity condition (with finitely many priorities).

-\paragraph{Finite-memory determinacy} Finite-memory determinacy of Muller games over finite graphs was first established by Büchi and Landweber~\cite{BL69}, and the result was extended to infinite graphs by Gurevich and Harrington~\cite{GH82}.
+\paragraph{Finite-memory determinacy.} Finite-memory determinacy of Muller games over finite graphs was first established by Büchi and Landweber~\cite{BL69}, and the result was extended to infinite graphs by Gurevich and Harrington~\cite{GH82}.
 Zielonka~\cite{Zielonka98} was the first to investigate precise memory requirements and he introduced what Dziembowski, Jurdzi\'{n}ski and Walukiewicz~\cite{DJW97} later called the Zielonka tree of a given Muller condition, a data structure which they used to precisely characterize the amount of memory required by optimal strategies.